 3. Data analytics can help businesses quadruple marketing ROI

 One of our clients had an extensive customer base and a large amount of valuable data.
 However, they struggled to market to high value customers because the records were housed in disparate systems, making them difficult to access and leverage for marketing analysis.
-To address this issue, we created a Datamart (essentially a subset of an overall data warehouse) which tied all the customer information together and provided a strong platform from which to drive targeted communications.
+To address this issue, we worked with the client to create a data strategy and Datamart (essentially a subset of an overall data warehouse) which tied all the customer information together and provided a strong platform from which to drive targeted communications.

 The retailer’s $150k investment was recouped by the uplift in sales on the very first day the Datamart was used for targeting.
-In conjunction with additional analytics and capability supplied by Datamine to bolster the client's internal marketing team, this Datamart has subsequently delivered well beyond the client’s expectations, generating tens of millions of dollars of extra sales.
+In conjunction with additional analytics and capability supplied by Datamine to bolster the client's internal marketing team, this Datamart and strategy have subsequently delivered well beyond the client’s expectations, generating tens of millions of dollars of extra sales.

 4. Data analytics can recover millions for businesses by optimising out-of-stocks